 But first, what are they?

-Back in days when telegraphs were the be all and end all of real time communication, we used Morse code to transmit data.
+Back in days when telegraphs were the be all and end all of real-time communication, we used Morse code to transmit data.
 This was rather limiting as it only allowed the user to convey basic Latin characters and digits.
-In China Morse code was useless, so a system was devised whereby the 10,000 most common Chinese symbols were each given a four digit code, these four digit codes were transmitted, and using an encoding book at the other end re-formed in Chinese symbols.
+In China Morse code was useless, so a system was devised whereby the 10,000 most common Chinese symbols were each given a four-digit code, these four-digit codes were transmitted and using an encoding book at the other end re-formed in Chinese symbols.
 This Chinese Telegraphic Code or Chinese Commercial Code, has had an extended longevity due to some systems still only allowing basic Latin characters, in particular – SWIFT MT Messages.
 A Chinese bank may use this Chinese Commercial Code to transmit the name of its client over the SWIFT network.

 It is important to remember that using Chinese Commercial Code isn’t necessarily an attempt to conceal the name of a person or company.
-This is normal business practise.
-If you only hold the name of your client in Chinese symbols, and wish properly retain this name, then Chinese Commercial Code is your best option.
+This is normal business practice.
+If you only hold the name of your client in Chinese symbols and wish properly retain this name, then Chinese Commercial Code is your best option.
 However, this does create a problem for screening as matching this string of digits against listed names (which could be Romanised versions of original Chinese names) isn’t going to work without some intervention.

 The use of Chinese Commercial Codes has been widely recognised: